Project

 return result >= size? -1 : size;

-#22 Updated by skyjake almost 15 years ago
+#22 Updated by skyjake over 15 years ago

 Oh, and you should be able to see the HUD log message last character truncation problem now on Windows as well.

-#23 Updated by danij almost 15 years ago
+#23 Updated by danij over 15 years ago

 I have one comment about your commit... ...Since vsnprintf() returns the number of characters without the null, if result == size then it means that the last character was replaced by the null, causing truncation.